SunbirdAI/kinyarwanda-asr-hackathon/README.md

 so we could have used our own [Sunbird/asr-whisper-large-v3-salt](https://hf.co/Sunbird/asr-whisper-large-v3-salt) as a starting point, which may have improved the results - but by this time we'd already done the main training and it seemed to work OK.

-The supplied dev_test validation split was huge, with more than 9000 examples.
+The supplied `dev_test` validation split was huge, with more than 9000 examples.
 We used only a few hundred of these for validation, and the rest added to the training set.

-After three epochs, validation loss did not improve.
+After three epochs, validation loss stopped improving.
 We did full parameter fine tuning on single H100 GPUs (not necessary though: we've found this model also to be trainable on 48GB cards such as RTX 6000 Ada; LoRA training is also possible).